Race Hauler

 If you have the space, then trailers seem to make alot of sense to me because

-they cost nothing while they're sitting there (e.g. insurance) and, if you get an
+they cost almost nothing while they're sitting there (e.g. registration and

-enclosed one, you can pack it and leave it packed so, that you won't ever forget
+insurance) and, if you get an enclosed one, you can keep it packed so, that you

-with the right modifications could be made into a
+park, safe and with the right modifications could

-pretty tight little package.
-Those of you with more cash burning a whole in your
+be made into a pretty tight little package.
+Those of you with more cash burning

-pocket could get a Fun Mover / Toy Box
+Fun Mover / Toy Box and watch

-glory.
-Failing all that there's always the venerable pickup.
+Failing all that there's always the venerable

 Enclosed Trailer